-Acquiring new products or whole companies is a popular activity for many growth and market-share oriented companies.
+Acquiring new products or whole companies is a popular activity for many growth and market-share-oriented companies.
 Financial or strategic acquisitions – are they good ideas?

 Common motivations for acquisition activity

-Let’s examine the common (real) reasons that acquisitions are considered in the first place:
+As opposed to what company management may say publicly, let’s examine the common (real) reasons that acquisitions are considered in the first place: